elimu-ai/web3-wiki/README.md

 The mission of elimu.ai is to build innovative learning software that empowers out-of-school children to teach themselves basic reading📖, writing✍🏽 and math🔢.
 You can read more at https://github.com/elimu-ai/wiki#readme

 ## Organization
 The product built by elimu.ai is Free and Open Source Software (FOSS), and the organization building it is structured as a non-profit.
-Any type of income (e.g. donations) or profit will be re-invested into the organization's purpose—enabling free personalized learning for every child on Earth.
+Any type of income (e.g. donations) or profit will be re-invested into the organization's purpose—solving the global learning crisis.

 ## Decentralized Autonomous Organization
 The open source project is organized as a Decentralized Autonomous Organization (DAO): **Ξlimu DAO**

-The *Ξlimu DAO* is the financial layer surrounding the elimu.ai software, enabling contributor coordination and contributor rewards.
+The *Ξlimu DAO* is the financial layer surrounding the elimu.ai software, enabling contributor coordination, contributor rewards and fundraising.
 You can learn more about elimu.ai at https://github.com/elimu-ai/wiki.

 ### What is `$ELIMU`? 💎
 [`$ELIMU`](https://etherscan.io/token/0xe29797910d413281d2821d5d9a989262c8121cc2) is the governance token used by the Ξlimu DAO.
+You can read more in this [2021 announcement](https://medium.com/elimu-ai/introducing-elimu-our-community-token-7767eebed862).

-### Web3 Tools
+### Web3 Tools 🔨

 The Ξlimu DAO uses a combination of Web3 tools for handling organizational mechanisms like voting, fundraising, payments, etc: